OpenRakis/Spice86/README.md

 - No FPU instruction implemented apart those used for FPU detection.

 Graphics:
-- Text modes, VGA, EGA, and CGA are entirely or partially implemented.
+- VGA, EGA, and CGA are entirely or partially implemented.
+- Text modes are not implemented.

 DOS:
 - Part of int 21 is implemented.
 Identifies itself as dos 5.0 for now.